Lectures on LHC Physics: QCD

 \subsubsection{Gauge boson production}

-The simplest question we can ask at the LHC is: How do we compute the production of a weak gauge boson?
-This process is referred to as \underline{Drell--Yan production}.
+The simplest question we can ask at the LHC is: how do we compute the production of a single weak gauge boson?
+This process we refer to as the \underline{Drell--Yan production} process, in spite of producing neither Drell nor Yan at the LHC.
 In our first attempts we will explicitly not care about additional jets, so if we assume the proton to consist of quarks and gluons and simply compute the process $q \bar{q} \to \gamma,Z$ under the assumption that the quarks are partons inside protons.
-Gluons do not couple to electroweak gauge bosons, so we only have to consider valence quark vs sea anti-quark scattering in the initial state.
-Modulo the $SU(2)$ and $U(1)$ charges which describe the $Zf \bar{f}$ and $\gamma \bar{f} f$ couplings in the Feynman rules
+Gluons do not couple to electroweak gauge bosons, so we only have to consider valence quark vs sea antiquark scattering in the initial state.
+Modulo the $SU(2)_L$ and $U(1)_Y$ charges which describe the $Zf \bar{f}$ and $\gamma \bar{f} f$ couplings in the Feynman rules with $T_3 = \pm 1/2$, the matrix element and the squared matrix element for the partonic process